PMazzaJ/leet_coding/README.md

 ## Usage

 Open the file for the exercise you want to check.
-Each file contains the source code for the solution and, in some cases, comments about the approach used.
+Each file contains the source code for the solution and, in some cases, comments about the approach I used.

 ## Notes

+- These are **my solutions**, reflecting my understanding and approach at the time I solved each problem.
+- The solutions are not necessarily the most optimal or the best possible; they simply show how I arrived at my answer.
 - This repository is for personal study and practice only.
 - Solutions may be updated or improved over time.
-- There is no guarantee that all solutions are the most optimized.

 ---